Condover: County

 The parish, along with a number of others to its south, is part of the Burnell electoral division, which returns one councillor to Shropshire Council.

 Westminster

-The parish is part of the Shrewsbury and Atcham parliamentary constituency, and the Member of Parliament since 2005 is Daniel Kawczynski of the Conservative Party.
+The parish is part of the Shrewsbury parliamentary constituency, and the member of parliament since 2024 is Julia Buckley of the Labour Party.

 Demographics

 Historical

 In the 1801 census Condover's total population was 1,251.
 In 1901 it was 1,658 and by 1971 the population had fallen to 1,488.
 It was estimated as 1,972 for 2008, of which an estimated 659 lived in the village of Condover itself.

 Current

 The population of the Condover parish was recorded at the 2011 census as 1,957, a decrease on 2008.

 Geography

 The village lies just four miles south of Shrewsbury and is separated from the county town by the main A5 trunk road.
 It has good road transport links with easy access to both the A49 and A5.
 To the west lies the Pre-Cambrian Lyth Hill, with Sharpstone Hill standing to the north, the latter now mostly a major sandstone quarry with little of the hill now remaining after several hundred years of constant quarrying activities.